 In times of uncertainty, it's more important than ever that we take care of our mental health and look out for people living with mental illness.
 While the current circumstances make this more challenging, even small gestures and actions can make a difference.
 There are some useful resources below on how we can take care of ourselves and others and get through this together.

-Supporting mental health during COVID-19: a brief guide
+Supporting mental health during Covid-19: a brief guide

-Hertfordshire County Council have commissioned us to produce a short guide for looking after your mental health, not only during the lockdown but in the months to come.
+Hertfordshire County Council have commissioned us to produce a short guide for looking after your mental health, not only during lockdowns but in the months to come.
 This resource is intended to be used in workplaces, communities, organisations and charities as a very brief guide to having a conversation about mental health.
 It provides links to sources of help and support as well as practical ideas and information for people who may need some support to maintain their wellbeing during these challenging times.

 You can access the guide here.